-However, by switching to a green hosting company, you can significantly cut the carbon footprint of your site.
+However, by switching to an environmentally friendly web hosting company, you can significantly cut the carbon footprint of your site.
 Providers such as these tend to use renewable energy to power their servers, commit to carbon offsetting schemes and take care to dispose of old hardware responsibly.

 The Green Web Foundation is a great tool to check if your web host operates sustainably.

 You can also check out some more of my tips for choosing website hosting.

 Make your website more eco-friendly